ward/run/_drafts/2018-05-27-20km-door-brussel.md

 ### Sunday

-I woke up at 7:00 (3 hours till race start), only getting in about 7 hours of sleep.
+I woke up at 7:00 (3 hours till race start), only getting in about 7 hours of sleep again.
 I decided to help wake me up by blasting up beat classic Belgian songs.
 It helped and they would stay on till I left around 8:30.

 I had two and a halve plates of the leftovers which was, in retrospect, maybe